-In the regime of low-energy beams, fusion-evaporation and multi-nucleon transfer reactions between slowed-down exotic radioactive ion beams after the Super-FRS and a secondary target will be utilised.
+At HISPEC, NEDA will be used for experiments with exotic secondary beams from the Super-FRS.
+In the regime of low-energy beams, from about 4 MeV/A to 10 MeV/A, fusion-evaporation and multi-nucleon transfer reactions will be utilised.
 A "classical" setup of AGATA placed in the backward and NEDA in the forward angles around the secondary target is foreseen.

-147 3.2 Medium-energy beams: 10 MeV/A to 100 MeV/A

-Interesting physics cases with the NEDA@HISPEC setup using medium-energy beams are the inverse kinematics one- and two-proton transfer reactions ${}^{2}H(X, n)Y$ and ${}^{3}He(X, n)Y$ for spectroscopy of proton-rich nuclei.
-Such reactions produce low- to intermediate-energy neutrons, which are emitted in the forward hemisphere.
-An example of this is a recent experiment with the GRETINA [3] setup at MSU using the reaction d(${}^{57}Cu$, n) ${}^{58}Zn$ 100 MeV/A [4].
+With medium-energy beams, in the range from 10 MeV/A to 100 MeV/A, possible physics cases are studies of proton-rich nuclei along the N = Z line using inverse kinematics one- and two-proton transfer reactions ${}^{2}H(X, n)Y$ and ${}^{3}He(X, n)Y$ , respectively, and the deuteron transfer reaction ${}^{3}H(X, n)Y$ .
+No intermediate-energy neutrons, which are emitted in the forward hemisphere.

-153 3.3 High-energy beams: 100 MeV/A to 200 MeV/A

-An example of an experiment with high-energy exotic beams is the inverse kinematics chargeexchange reaction p(X, n)Y for studies of Gamow-Teller and Isobaric-Analog Resonances and neutronskin effects in neutron-rich nuclei.
+With high-energy secondary beams, in the range from 100 MeV/A to 200 MeV/A, inverse kinematics charge-exchange reactions p(X, n)Y for studies of Gamow-Teller and Isobaric-Analog Resonances and neutron-skin effects in neutron-rich nuclei are of interest.
 This type of reactions would lead to low-energy neutrons (1 MeV to 10 MeV) being emitted around 90° and would be very suitable for a setup with AGATA placed in the forward hemisphere and NEDA around 90°.
-A more detailed description of a possible future experiment of this type, presented as a letter-of-intent for a NEDA@HISPEC experiment, is given in the next section.
+A more detailed description of a possible first-day NEDA@HISPEC experiment of this type, presented as a letter-of-intent, is given in the following subsection.

-161 3.4 Isobaric-Analog Spin-Isospin Resonances and the Neutron Distribution in the 162 Sn Isotopes
+Isobaric-Analog Spin-Isospin Resonances and the Neutron Distribution in the Sn Isotopes